 Rural Health Successes

-The NRHA has been recently successful in its efforts to introduce legislation to boost physician and hospital Medicare payments in rural America, and continues to actively urge Congress to provide equal Medicare payments for same services to rural providers and facilities.
+NRHA recently has been successful in its efforts to introduce legislation to boost physician and hospital Medicare payments in rural America, and continues to actively urge Congress to provide equal Medicare payments for same services to rural providers and facilities.

 Establishment of the annual Rural Health Policy Institute provides a forum for members to learn the policy process, the nuances of issues, and communicate their concerns as part of an organized effort.
 Attendence continues to grow and increasing numbers of members of Congress join us in an indication of NRHA's growing influence.